Profile production applications in Azure with Application Insights

 Methods such as SqlCommand.Execute indicate that the code is waiting for a database operation to finish.

 BLOCKED_TIME indicates that the code is waiting for another resource to be available.
-For example, it might be waiting for a synchronization object, for a thread to be available, or for a request to finish.
+For example, it might be waiting for:

 The CPU is busy executing the instructions.